Children Sunday Morning

-No child birth-3rd grade will be released without a receipt.
+No child will be released without a receipt (unless self-release authorization has been given by parent for 4th/5th grader).
 A parent (or classroom leader) will need to locate a pastor or elder who will be brought to the classroom to verify identity of parent and to authorize release.

 Do I have to check my child out at a kiosk?